damiisdandy/playlist-converter-api/README.md

 ### More on Caching
-For caching, we are using [﻿Redis](https://redis.io/)﻿.
-I want to cache as many songs as I can but I have to consider the amount of data stored since I am using this as a **CACHE. **I'll periodically clear cached songs based on the time used. a song after being cached should have a life span of 48 hours.
+For caching, we are using [Redis](https://redis.io/).
+I want to cache as many songs as I can but I have to consider te we can see that converting to Spotify is he amount of data stored since I am using this as a **CACHE. **I'll periodically clear cached songs based on the time used. a song after being cached should have a life span of 48 hours.

 I will cache a song when it gets fetched either through "get from the playlist URL" or "direct search", this way I can simply cache both platforms simultaneously.